StephanRaab/helix-config/README.md

 `</>` - to search
  - `<n>` to go to next instance of searched keyword

+`<SPACE-/>` - to run a global search.
+- `<*>` do this before searching to copy selected word into buffer and have it ready when you do the global search

 `<x>` - highlight current line.
 You can hit it again to grow selection down.

 `<SPACE + r>` - rename a symbol